LucyKushinada00/nameless-wiki/docs/getting-started/flash-instructions/oneplus/lemonade.md

 4. Reboot your device into recovery mode, click "Install Update" -> "ADB Sideload".
 5. Sideload nameless using `adb sideload <filename>.zip`.
 :::info
-Once you see a back arrow at the top left corner of your recovery the sideload is completed.
+    1. Once you see a back arrow at the top left corner of your recovery the sideload is completed.
 Progress on your pc will stop at around 47%.
 This is normal behaviour.
+    2. If you get the error `Error Applying update: 7 (ErrorCode: kInstallDeviceOpenError)` while flashing the ROM, flash the [super-empty.img](/docs/getting-started/downloads/oneplus/lemonade.md#nameless-15) from fastboot mode using `fastboot wipe-super super_empty.img` before sideloading the ROM again.
 :::
 6. Once the flash is complete, go back to the main recovery menu and click "Factory Reset" -> "Format Data".
 7. Reboot to system.